Amazon Q Developer Review 2026 - Agentic Coding

 Agentic Coding Experience

-Autonomously performs multi-step development tasks by reading and writing files, generating code diffs, running shell commands, and incorporating feedback in real-time.
-Achieved highest scores on SWE-Bench Leaderboard for coding capabilities.
+Autonomously implements features, generates tests, reviews code, and performs upgrades by reading/writing files, generating code diffs, and running shell commands while incorporating your feedback in real-time.
+Achieved highest scores on SWE-Bench Leaderboard.

-Generates real-time code suggestions with industry-leading acceptance rates: 37% (BT Group), 50% (National Australia Bank), 60% (NAB with customization).
-Supports 50+ programming languages including Python, Java, JavaScript, TypeScript, C#, Go, Rust, PHP, Ruby, Kotlin, C, C++, SQL, and Scala.
+Generates real-time code suggestions with industry-leading acceptance rates—50% at National Australia Bank, 37% at BT Group—for multiline code suggestions across 50+ programming languages including Python, Java, JavaScript, TypeScript, C#, Go, Rust, PHP, Ruby, Kotlin, C, C++, shell, SQL, and Scala.

-Upgrades Java applications from versions 8, 11, 17, or 21 to target versions 17 or 21 in minutes instead of weeks.
-1,000+ production applications upgraded in 10 minutes average.
-Identifies and updates package dependencies, deprecated code, security best practices, and generates tests.
+Autonomously upgrades Java applications from versions 8, 11, 17, or 21 to target versions 17 or 21.
+Identifies and updates package dependencies, frameworks, deprecated code, incorporates security best practices, and generates tests.
+Reduces upgrade time from weeks to minutes.

 Amazon Q Developer User Reviews